-After months of uncertainty, an extension of unemployment benefits for 2.3 million Americans still remains in limbo.
+After months of uncertainty, an extension of unemployment benefits for 2.3 million Americans remains in limbo.

-The Senate approved the bipartisan deal reached in mid-March 59 to 38 on April 7.
-The bill's prospects in the House are dim, as Republicans in that chamber have already expressed opposition.
+The Senate approved a bipartisan bill 59 to 38 on April 7 to extend unemployment insurance for 5 months.
+The bill's prospects in the House are dim, as Republicans in that chamber have expressed opposition.
 Senators said prior to passage that they were willing to make changes to get the bill approved in the House.

 Congress did not include an extension of unemployment benefits as part of a bipartisan budget deal crafted by Rep. Paul Ryan (R-WI) and Sen. Patty Murray (D-WA).
 The states most affected by the expiration are Nevada, California, Illinois, Georgia, and New Jersey.

 According to some economists, cutting off unemployment benefits is exacerbating economic problems by significantly reducing the spending of millions of Americans on everything from basic supplies to fuel.
 Others believe overly generous benefits serve as a disincentive for people to find work.